rbisdorff/Digraph3/docSphinx/tutorial.rst

 It is fair, however, to eventually mention here that the *Graffiti* magazine's average scoring method is actually showing a very similar ranking.
 Indeed, average scores usually confirm well all evident pairwise comparisons, yet *enforce* comparability for all less evident ones.

-Notice finally the ordinal correlation figures *tau* in Fig. 65  3rd row.
+Notice finally the ordinal correlation *tau* values in :numref:`graffiti07_2` 3rd row.
 How may we compute these ordinal correlation indexes ?

 Ordinal correlation equals bipolar-valued relational equivalence
 ----------------------------------------------------------------